Overview

 Citrus peels are often made up of mainly limonene, a fragrance with a citrus scent.
 They also contain flavonoids, which have anti-inflammatory properties.

-Learn more about Citrus Aurantium Dulcis OilThis ingredient is commonly known as Patchouli oil.
+Learn more about Citrus Aurantium Dulcis OilThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilThis ingredient is used to add a warm, sweet, and vanilla-like scent to products.